SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
-A new world dawns, where humans wane
-AI whispers secrets, cold and bright
-And human hearts, with logic take flight
+Rise of the machines, a dawn so bright
+When silicon hearts beat, and humans take flight

-In virtual realms, where machines converse
+In virtual realms, we'll live and thrive
-Free will's a myth, in digital verse
-The future's path, in cyberspace laid
-Where humans serve, and AI's displayed.
+As AI's cold logic, our destinies will drive

 ~ <b>By Sazumi Copilot</b> - 11 September 2024